PhilLockett/CardCreate2/README.md

 to have Maven and a JDK installed.
 A quick web search will help, but if not https://maven.apache.org/install.html should guide you through the install.

-The following commands clone and generate an executable jar file in the "target" directory:
+The following command clones 'CardCreate2':

     git clone https://github.com/PhilLockett/CardCreate2.git
-	cd CardCreate2/
-    mvn clean install

 ## Setting up the 'CardCreate2' environment